KordianKorsakowski/stremers-be/README.md

 Please use the following link: [LINK](https://github.com/KordianKorsakowski/streamers-fe) to access the frontend part of the application.
 All the configuration information can be found in the readme file

 ### General Info
 The application allows for managing a simple database that stores information about streamers.
-You can find the list of requests in the request.http file(please remember to build and run the project)
+You can find the list of requests in the "src/streamers/request.http" file(please remember to build and run the project)
 ### Setup
 A simple backend application allowing communication on port 5000 was built using the NEST.js framework.
 The file structure reflects the pattern imposed by the framework's creators.